iancze/Pysplotter/features.rst

 have an easily accesible section in the program where you can insert your own functions which to fit to the lines.
 The user just edits the code.

 Having a good line database

+* Single lines
+* Multiplet viewer can add or subtract multiplet lines
+* Search within a wavelength range to see which lines might apply

 That user can add lines ad hoc
 Spectrum remembers which lines have been labelled Needs a continuum finding routine